 Flex Seal Used in Wood Siding

 You can use Flex Seal on wood siding.
 However, it can be costly due to its extensive coverage area and the need for a substantial amount of it.

 So, it’s important to apply Flex Seal properly on the wood siding in one go to avoid wasting time and money.
-If you want a cheaper and better alternative for finishing wood sliding, we recommend using epoxy paint .
+If you want a cheaper and better alternative for finishing wood sliding, I recommend using epoxy paint .

 How To Apply Flex Seal on Wood: 5 Steps